team-monite/monite-sdk/.changeset/pretty-apricots-nail.md

 ---
-'@monite/sdk-react': patch
+'@monite/sdk-react': minor
-'@monite/sdk-drop-in': patch
+'@monite/sdk-drop-in': minor
 ---

-Readded recurrence to the new invoice details panel
+Readded recurrence to the new invoice details panel and moved add recurrence functionality to the create new invoice flow